mohawksd9sd-maker/SAM3-DualZero-Conoid/README.md

 - **Full 2D zero-mode asymptotic analysis**: Proved that the lightest modes of the complete 2D Dirac operator are normalizable with \(\psi_+(u) \sim u^{-1/2}\) decay.
 - **Direct inclusion of Dual-Zero hyperreal shifts** into the full 2D Dirac operator (exponentially suppressed corrections: \(|\delta\lambda_0| \lesssim 10^{-10}\)).
 - **Higher-order Seeley–DeWitt coefficients** (\(a_4\) and higher) computed — shown to converge rapidly, confirming a controlled effective field theory.
-- New figures:
-  - Scalar curvature surface of the right conoid
-  - Asymptotic behavior of the 2D zero mode

 ---